CurveDocs/curve-resources/docs/crvusd/loan-management.md

   <canvas id="loanChart3"></canvas>
 </div>

-As you can see from above they never needed to do anything for their loan because they were always so far away from soft-liquidation.
+As you can see from above the user remained passive as they were far from soft-liquidation at all times.
 They only fee they incurred was from the borrow interest rate increasing their debt, but luckily wBTC price went up fast enough to offset that.

 Throughout the approx. 100 day duration of the loan they increased their loan to 1.27 million crvUSD but their LTV actually went down as wBTC price went up ~30%.